 When you think of someone with a gambling problem, you probably envision someone blowing their entire paycheck on a blackjack table, or worse, their life’s savings.
 But playing the Canada lottery is also a form of gambling.

 Now, there isn’t anything wrong with buying a couple of scratch-offs as a fun diversion every now and then, or even splurging on a Lotto Max ticket when the jackpot gets juicy.
 But when you look at just how much Canadians are giving to gaming agencies each year, and the actual lottery odds, you may want to reconsider buying them every day, especially if you’re struggling financially.

 How Much Canadians Spend on Lottery

 Here’s the most recent lottery statistics from Statista which reveal how much Canadians are spending on the lotto annually by province.
 Remember, these numbers are in billions of dollars.

 |Province||Money Spent (in billions)|

 That’s a staggering 10.4 BILLION across the Great White North!
 And this doesn’t even factor in the Canadians on the US border who regularly purchase Powerball tickets from our southern neighbours.

 The Odds of Winning the Lottery in Canada

 While the odds of winning the lottery are readily available, very few bother to check them out.
 According to the Ontario Lottery and Gaming Commission (OLG), your chance of winning the lottery is very slim!

 - Odds of winning the Lotto Max jackpot (per $5 play) is approximately 1 in 33.3 million

-- Odds of winning the Lotto Max Pools Fund (per $5 play) is about 1 in 4.7 million
+- Odds of winning 2.5% of the Lotto Max Pools Fund (per $5 play) is about 1 in 4.7 million

 Now, let’s add some more perspective to these numbers!